erroronline1/caro/readme.md

 * links
 * multiple selection options
 * single selection options (buttons)
-* single selection options (list), optional as multiple
+* single selection options (list), optional as multiple.
+Entries will always be ordered alphabeticaly.
 * file upload, optional as multiple
 * photo upload, optional as multiple.
 Mobile devices access camera, desktops open a file selection
 * signature field
 * calendar button
 * form link, just for display or to continue transferring identifier

 Most input types can be optional declared as required. *Multiple* means another input will be appear after input.
 In case of file uploads the selector allows multiple files at once.
-Users with [*admistration*-privileges](#users) can directly import components as JSON-notation.
+Users with [*admistration*-privileges](#users) can directly import and export components as JSON-notation.
+Form fields declared as multiple will only show up in form exports if they have a value.
+Their name will be extended by a numeration in parentheses.

 [Content](#content)